• Skip to primary navigation

 • Check the saucepan frequently to ensure there is enough water, it should take almost an hour for the hominy to soften and there should be just enough water in the pan to cover the corn.

-• Once cooked remove the saucepan from the stove then proceed to stir in the almond milk, condensed coconut milk (to taste) and vanilla extract.
+• Once cooked remove the saucepan from the stove then proceed to stir in the almond milk, vanilla, nutmeg and condensed coconut milk (to taste)

 • Allow the chicheme to completely cool before refrigerating.